Go on to Part Seven

 May 8 Malvern, England Winter Gardens

 This was a multi-purpose venue rather than an actual concert hall.
 Therefore, the audience stood for the entire performance, there being virtually no chairs.
 Because of this, the crowd was quite noisy.
 Solution opened the show.
 A press report published later in the tour revealed that the band was very unhappy with this gig.
 Apparently, frustrations had been building for a while, particularly concerning their lack of commercial headway in England and their feeling that the INTERVIEW album was somewhat of a musical rehash.
 Then they found themselves in this venue which they felt was beneath where they should be at this point in their career.
-The concert was plagued by difficulties as they struggled to get through what Kerry described as “the worst gig of our lives”.
-Afterward, quite an argument ensued.
+The concert was plagued by difficulties, including a rowdy audience, as they struggled to get through what Kerry described as “the worst gig of our lives”.
+The band did not return for an encore and afterward, quite an argument ensued backstage.
 Visitors in the dressing room were asked to leave as the band members sifted through the problems and vented their frustrations among themselves.
 They actually considered breaking up but, fortunately, that did not happen.

 Malvern flyers and advance sale ticket May 8, 1976